leneffets/currency/README.md

 1. **Responsive Design**:
    - The application works seamlessly on both desktop and mobile devices.

+1. **Offline Support**:
+   - Loads the exchange rate from local storage if the API call fails.

 ## How to Use
 1. Select the **current currency** and the **target currency**.